microsoft/InventorySample/docs/chapters/windows-10-binding.md

 ## x:Bind markup extension

-This is the type of binding we are using in the Van Arsdell Inventory app (**PENDING**: Include the final link to the public reporsitory)
+This is the type of binding we are using in most parts of the Inventory Sample app.

 Because `{x:Bind}` uses generated code to achieve its benefits, it requires type information at compile time.
 This means that you cannot bind to properties where you do not know the type ahead of time.
 Because of this, you cannot use `{x:Bind}` with the `DataContext` property which is of type Object, and is also subject to change at run time.
-The `{x:Bind}` markup extension—new for Windows 10—is an alternative to `{Binding}`. `{x:Bind}` lacks some of the features of `{Binding}`, but it runs in less time and less memory than `{Binding}` and supports better debugging.
+The `{x:Bind}` markup extension—new for Windows 10—is an alternative to `{Binding}`. `{x:Bind}` lacks some features of `{Binding}`, but it runs in less time and less memory than `{Binding}` and supports better debugging.

 `{x:Bind}` does not use the `DataContext` as a default source, instead, it uses the page or user control itself.
 One recommended practice is to declare in our pages a property `ViewModel` to bind the data in our UI.
 This is an example of how we declare the ViewModel property and how it's used in XAML: